fani-lab/OpeNTF/README.md

 ## 5. Acknowledgement:
 We benefit from [``pytrec_eval``](https://github.com/cvangysel/pytrec_eval), [``gensim``](https://radimrehurek.com/gensim/), [Josh Feldman's blog](https://joshfeldman.net/WeightUncertainty/), and other libraries.
 We would like to thank the authors of these libraries and helpful resources.

+## 6. License:
+©2021.
+This work is licensed under a CC BY-NC-SA 4.0 license.